Glass Shower Doors

 Hinged Frameless

-The door swings both ways because the hinge pin sits in the center of the glass.
+The door swings both ways because the hinge pin sits in the centre of the glass.
 This breaks the seal where the hinge is located.
 The hinge has small gaps, so direct water pressure may cause some water to escape.
 Normal showering doesn't cause problems.

 Sliding Frameless